thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-02-anchors/setting_up.md

 Let sit for 2 minutes and continue beating
 ```

-You can search for matches in one of the files using the `find_all()` function.
+For some of the examples here, we are going to use another regular expression function called `findall(regex,file)`.
+Instead of simply returning a full match, it will return all partial matches that are found in a text file.
 Below we get all 3-letter airport codes from the `flights.txt` file:

 `findall(regex='[A-Z][A-Z][A-Z]', file='flights.txt')`{{execute}}